gvwilson/thirdbit/src/fiction/iffy/index.md

 but there were maps showing a complex network of tunnels just big enough for slinky maintenance bots.
-Others were large enough for people and heavy equipment, dense in places with red flags.
+Others were large enough for people and heavy equipment, dense in places with red flags showing cave-ins or coolant leaks.
 She puzzled over the map for a minute before suddenly realizing that the tunnels weren't centered on the Niobium base.
 Instead,